pityka/lamp/README.md

 This repository also hosts some other loosely related libraries.

 - a fast GPU compatible implementation of UMAP ([see](https://arxiv.org/abs/1802.03426))
-- an implementation of extratrees ([see](https://hal.archives-ouvertes.fr/hal-00341932)).
+- an implementation of extratrees ([see](https://hal.archives-ouvertes.fr/hal-00341932)) with sparsity aware splits.
 This is a JVM implementation with no further dependencies.

 # Platforms